Non Alcoholic Fatty Liver Disease

 Different Stages of Liver Damage.
 Image by Counticr, en.
 Wikipedia

-Who are at risk of having NAFLD?
+Who are at risk of having NAFLD/NASH?

 Doctors aren't really sure what causes NAFLD.
 But if you fall under certain conditions, you may be at risk of having NAFLD.